 3. Make a Plate, Take a Plate

 Why not make it a new tradition to send everyone home with Thanksgiving leftovers?
-The guests make a plate and take a plate home.
-Have everyone bring a to-go container, or you can provide at least one container for guests to carry home another helping of dinner.
-Everyone, including the host, will have something to be thankful for later.
+Your guests can make a plate to enjoy, and then take a plate home.
+Have everyone bring a to-go container, or you can provide one per guest so they can take home another helping of dinner.
+Everyone, including the host who no longer has to store all of that leftover food, will have something to be thankful for later.

 4. Have a Leftovers Party

 Host a leftover party the day after Thanksgiving, where everyone gathers again to finish up odds and ends left from the holiday feast.
-If you like the idea of Friendsgiving, try hosting a family gathering on the actual day of Thanksgiving, but then combining leftovers from all your friends to throw a delicious post-holiday dinner party that includes no extra cooking!
+If you like the idea of Friendsgiving, host a family gathering on the actual day of Thanksgiving, but then on Friday, combine leftovers from all your friends to throw a delicious post-holiday dinner party that includes no extra cooking!

 5. Make a Grateful Tree